Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 How To See Horsetail Falls

-Horsetail Falls Hiking Trail to Ponytail Falls
+Hiking Trail to Ponytail Falls

-A steep trail, Horsetail Falls Trail #438, climbs up the mountainside via a series of switchbacks to Upper Horsetail Falls – a.k.a.
-Ponytail Falls.
-From Ponytail Falls, the trail continues to a rocky bluff overlooking Oneonta Creek.
-While the trail is considered to be easy, be aware that there are steep cliffs and no barriers.
+From there, the trail continues to a rocky bluff overlooking Oneonta Creek.
+While this trek is considered to be easy, be aware that there are steep cliffs and no barriers.

-Horsetail Falls Amenities
+Horsetail Falls Access and Amenities

 Subscribe Packing Checklist by JetSettingFools.com

-More Things To Do: Columbia River Gorge
+More Columbia River Gorge Things To Do

 US 30, Columbia River Gorge Scenic Drive, Oregon

 If you are wondering what to do at Columbia River Gorge besides see waterfalls, we’ve got it covered!
-We are outlining the best things to do in the Columbia Gorge to help you plan your day.

-Columbia River Gorge Hikes
+Columbia River Gorge Day Hikes

 Bicycling the Gorge

-Columbia River Gorge Viewpoints
+Columbia River Viewpoints

 Columbia River View, US 30, Oregon